Consider the Lobster: Content

-Critical reception

-The book received positive reviews from critics.
-The review aggregator Metacritic reported the book had an average score of 68 out of 100, based on 15 reviews.

 Audiobook

 An audiobook, read by Wallace himself, was published in 2005 by Time Warner Audiobooks.
 The three-CD set contains complete readings of the following essays: "Consider the Lobster", "The View from Mrs. Thompson's", "Big Red Son" and "How Tracy Austin Broke My Heart".
+An expanded edition containing all of the stories was published by Hachette Audio in 2017 with narration by both Wallace and Robert Petkoff.